one-tec-lab/python-stack/README.md

 After installation run "docker-compose -v" to verify it is also installed or follow this guide: [docker-compose](https://docs.docker.com/compose/install/).
 Recent version of docker (Native windows virtualization for Hyper-V or Mac version) should install it by default.

 ### Git and Git Bash ###
-* [Install Git and Git Bash](https://git-scm.com/downloads) (Git Bash is only required if you are using Windows).Follow instructions for your OS.
-Runs on Linux, Mac and Windows.
+* [Install Git and Git Bash](https://git-scm.com/downloads): Follow instructions for your OS.
+Runs on Linux, Mac and Windows.(Git Bash is only required if you are using Windows).

 ## Install
 Run the following command in a terminal (ssh or bash):